 Finally, the investigation by Kaiser Health News and the USA Today Network found over 12 cases where the lack of trained staff or emergency equipment appears to have put patients in danger.

-Things to consider before choosing a surgery center.
+Think carefully before choosing a surgery center.

-Is the center certified and accredited?
+Find out if the center is certified and accredited.

 - Is it certified by Medicare?